Zuehlke/aws-cloudformation-tutorial/readme.md

 ## Introduction

 The goal of this project is to give you a rocket start into AWS CloudFormation.
-It should lead you through the process of setting up an infrastructure in AWS in a few minutes.
+It should lead you through the process of setting up a basic infrastructure in AWS in a few minutes, while covering the most common services.

-The infrastructure provides the following advantages:
+The infrastructure focuses on the following advantages AWS provides:

-- Scalable resources (Virtuelle Serves, Relationale Database)
+- Scalable resources (virtual servers, relational databases)
 - Security (Firewall, IAM Roles, SSL)
-- Continuous- integration and delivery.
+- Continuous Integration and Delivery (only a push to Github will update our servers)

 If you have any feedback/questions, we'd love to get in touch with you! :)
 - yandy.piedra@zuehlke.com